rafael-g-depaulo/obsidian-vault/RPG/R20/Compiled/Classes/index.md

 - **Curar Distante.** Quando usar Curar Pelas Mãos, você pode gastar +1PM para aumentar o alcanse de toque para curto.
 Você também pode usar Curar Pelas Mãos pela sua Arma Espiritual

+- **Magically Powered.** Whenver you cast a spell of first circle or higher, you can spend another 2PM to perform a Spiritual Weapon Attack as a free action.

 - **Multi-Aura.** You can have multiple auras active at once

 - **Defensive Aura.** You and your allies have +1 Defense while affected by one of your auras